ROADTRIPS

 Corinthia

-Patras → Xylokastro Beach → Vrachati → Loutraki → Vouliagmeni Lake → Heraion of Perachora → Corinth Canal → Pegasus Statue, Corinth → Patras
+Patra → Xylokastro Beach → Vrachati Beach → Loutraki → Vouliagmeni Lake → Gulf of Heraion → Corinth Canal → Pegasus Statue, Corinth → Patra

 KALAVRYTA